kcp-dev/kcp/staging/src/github.com/kcp-dev/apimachinery/README.md

 API machinery library for logical-cluster-aware code

-For contributions, issues, or general discussion, please see the main KCP repository https://github.com/kcp-dev/kcp.
+For contributions, issues, or general discussion, please see the main kcp repository https://github.com/kcp-dev/kcp.